MoiseMoussetafa/robotics_initiation_chacalsixpattes/README.md

 Some GIFs of coded functions on simulation : https://imgur.com/a/75zg18r

+---

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)

-Robotics initiation class materials by Remi Fabre and Steve N'Guyen is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+From Robotics initiation class materials by Remi Fabre and Steve N'Guyen, licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 # Requirements